Skip to the Main Content

 Dear John,

-The setting of varieties over Z (or, in more official language, finite type schemes over Z) was first considered by people like Serre and Tate in the 60s (I think this is the right decade; of course they were building on earlier work and ideas of Hasse and Weil, among others), perhaps a little before the fancier definitions via etale cohomology were completely worked out (these emerged in the mid-to-late 60s; but note that the flow of ideas in this period is particularly hard to follow, since there were many very clever people (Deligne, Dwork, Grothendieck, Serre, Tate, and then Langlands, also Shimura, as well as Weil, and others too) thinking about these very deep ideas at roughly the same time, from closely related but sometimes subtly different points of view.)
+The setting of varieties over Z\mathbf Z (or, in more official language, finite type schemes over Z\mathbf Z) was first considered by people like Serre and Tate in the 60s (I think this is the right decade; of course they were building on earlier work and ideas of Hasse and Weil, among others), perhaps a little before the fancier definitions via etale cohomology were completely worked out (these emerged in the mid-to-late 60s; but note that the flow of ideas in this period is particularly hard to follow, since there were many very clever people (Deligne, Dwork, Grothendieck, Serre, Tate, and then Langlands, also Shimura, as well as Weil, and others too) thinking about these very deep ideas at roughly the same time, from closely related but sometimes subtly different points of view.)

-In any event, the reason for bringing up Serre and Tate is that there is a nice article of Serre, called “Zeta and L-functions”, from 1965 (in volume II of his collected works), where he discusses precisely the functions that in this thread we have been calling “Hasse-Weil zeta functions for varieties over Z”.
+In any event, the reason for bringing up Serre and Tate is that there is a nice article of Serre, called “Zeta and LL-functions”, from 1965 (in volume II of his collected works), where he discusses precisely the functions that in this thread we have been calling “Hasse-Weil zeta functions for varieties over Z\mathbf Z”.
 He simply calls them “zeta-functions”, so perhaps you could just use this terminology, and refer to his paper to legitimize your choice of terminology.
 (This paper is also a very pleasant read; the same is true of the later, 1969/70 paper referenced in wikipedia, but that one is more technical.)

 Posted by: Matthew Emerton on August 3, 2010 4:02 AM | Permalink | Reply to this